San Diego-based appellate attorney Ben Siminou offers the following services throughout California:

 Trial lawyers with high-stakes cases that are heading to mediation would be wise to consider outsourcing their mediation briefs to Ben: Apart from Ben's legal-writing abilities, his outsider perspective often gives him better perspective into what a mediator might perceives as the strengths and weaknesses of a particular case than the trial lawyers themselves.
 In many cases, the combination will result in a more effective mediation brief — and, thus, a more successful mediation — than a brief written by even the most competent trial counsel.

-Based in San Diego, Siminou Appeals, Inc., provides provides outsourced appellate and law-and-motion support to trial lawyers in state and federal courts.
+Based in San Diego, Siminou Appeals, Inc., provides outsourced appellate and law-and-motion support to trial lawyers in state and federal courts.
 For more information, contact Ben.